 For project activities that involve historical, archeological or cultural resources (includes listed and eligible resources over 50 years old or of cultural significance), a review of the undertaking may be required.
-However, a number of energy related activities have been previously identified that do not have the potential to cause effects on historic properties, even when historic properties may be present.
+However, many energy related activities have been previously identified that do not have the potential to cause effects on historic properties, even when historic properties may be present.
 They are covered by an existing programmatic agreement between the U.S. Department of Energy, the Wisconsin State Historic Preservation Office and certain State agencies.
+Applicants are encouraged to review the programmatic agreement.